keepittechie/mcsli/README.md

 As long as you have ``Dockerfile`` and ``install-docker.sh`` in the same directory you are running the build on, it should work like any other docker image.

 ## Updating
+If you run the script again, it will detect that the directory is already there and run the update process.
+It will then ask you for your minecraft version and server type and handle the rest for you.

 ## Connecting
 You can connect to the minecraft server by putting the server's ip address into the game.
 But without port forwarding, a proxy, or a vpn, this will not work outside your own network.
 To fix this you could: